 Shotoclone: The Ken to Mario's Ryu.
 He even emphasizes Shoryuken with the Fire Jump Punch in contrast to Mario as a Hadoken specialist with Mario Finale.

 Shoryuken: His Super Jump Punch, though it works a lot differently compared to Mario's.

 Throw the Dog a Bone: He was one of the characters who could rescue the others in the final parts of the Subspace Emissarywhen the majority were turned into trophies by Tabuu, making him one of the six characters who will stay in your final party if you miss or purposefully don't rescue the others.
 Those six are also always a part of the ending sequence for the same reason.

-Captain Falcon is the championship racer/bounty hunter who is playable in the original game, Melee, and Brawl.
+Captain Falcon is the championship racer/bounty hunter who is playable in every game of the Smash franchise.
 He appears as an unlockable character in the first game, and is available from the beginning in Melee, but he goes back to being unlockable in Brawl.His seemingly baseless moveset is a remnant of the prototype title Dragon King: The Fighting Game (before it became a Mascot Fighter), where it was the moveset for the one character programmed in at the time.

-Adaptational Badass: Downplayed, as Captain Falcon has always been a bounty hunter who apparently does not need that thing in his holster.
-We had never actually seen him fight until Super Smash Bros however and were given no indication he had super powers.
+Downplayed, as Captain Falcon has always been a bounty hunter who apparently does not need that thing in his holster.
+We had never actually seen him fight until Super Smash Bros however, and were given no indication he had super powers.